ergo-log.com

 20.07.2009

-Fat-burning enhancers MCTs increase cyclists’ stamina
+MCTs increase cyclists' stamina

 MCTs are ordinary fats: globules of glycerol with three fatty acid chains attached.
 What’s special about MCTs is the length of the fatty acid chains.
 They are medium length, so not as long as most fatty acids in our diets.
 Medium-length fatty acids are found in coconut oil.
 And Asian companies with coconut plantations, like the Nisshin OilliO Group, are constantly coming up with new MCT products that they claim have ergogenic or health promoting effects.

 The researchers gave their test subjects a meal every day for two weeks that contained 6 g MCTs.
+That's half a tablespoon.
 The MCTs consisted of three-quarters octanoic acid (C8) and one quarter decanoic acid (C10).
 When the two weeks were up the students did a cycle test in the lab.
 They did a five-minute warming up at forty percent of their VO2max and then cycled for as long as they could at 80 percent of their VO2max.
 In another trial the students did the same, but that time they had not taken MCTs.

 The figure below shows that the students performed better in the exhaustion trial.
 They held out for a number of minutes longer.